The 3D printed housing of the "pxlDigits" was initially not intended to be "just" a 7-segment display with WLAN.

 Power supply

-You can power the “time_timy” via the USB socket of the Arduino Nano.
-Make sure that the power supply you use is protected against overvoltage, overcurrent, short circuit and all other possible errors.
+You can power the "time_timy" via the USB socket of the Arduino Nano.
+Make sure that the power supply you use is protected against overvoltage, overcurrent, short circuit and all other possible failures.
 I have also linked a power supply that you can use in the material list.

 The power consumption of the LEDs is reduced by the configuration in the Arduino Sketch.
 You should not change these values without adjusting the power supply.